 The vault was restored in 2006, and the bar was commissioned to open by the New York Realty Bank.
 Not only does the bar have a vast collection of classic cocktails, but it also serves an eclectic menu from pasta to paté.

-Manhattan is mainly known for its skyscrapers and beautiful brownstone, so this particular site might seem a little out of place amidst the concrete jungle.
-It doesn’t take away the beauty of The Cloisters, though, a replica of a medieval European monastery.
+Manhattan is mainly known for its skyscrapers and beautiful brownstones, so this particular site might seem a little out of place amidst the concrete jungle.
+It doesn't take away the beauty of The Met Cloisters, though, which are a replica of a medieval European monastery.

 Most of the building was built from European ruins collected by George Grey Barnard.
 The surrounding landscape was designed to highlight the Romanesque style of The Cloisters, with Gothic walls and structures.